railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 .. note:: Negative Stock

     Stock Management is very flexible so that it can be more effective.
-    For example if you forget to enter products at goods in, this will not prevent you from sending them to customers.
+    For example, if you forget to enter products at goods-in, this will not prevent you from sending them to customers.
-    In OpenERP you can force all operations manually using the button :guilabel:`Force Assignment`.
+    In OpenERP, you can force all operations manually using the button :guilabel:`Force Availability`.
     In this case, your stocks risk becoming negative.
 You should monitor all stocks for negative levels and carry out an inventory correction when that happens.